maxmind/libmaxminddb/doc/libmaxminddb.md

 The "all in memory" mode is faster but uses more memory.

-If you pass in some other value for the `flags` parameter who knows what will happen.
-Don't do that.
+Passing in other values for `flags` may yield unpredictable results.
 In the future we may add additional flags that you can bitwise-or together with the mode, as well as additional modes.

 ## `void MMDB_close(MMDB_s *mmdb)`

-This frees any allocated or mmap'd memory that is held from the `MMDB_s` struct. *It does not free the struct itself!* If you allocated the struct from the heap then you are responsible for freeing it.
+This frees any allocated or mmap'd memory that is held from the `MMDB_s` structure. *It does not free the memory allocated for the structure itself!*
+If you allocated the structure from the heap then you are responsible for freeing it.

 ## `MMDB_lookup_result_s MMDB_lookup_string(MMDB_s *mmdb, const char *ipstr, int *gai_error, int *mmdb_error)`

-This function looks up an IP address that is passed by a string.
+This function looks up an IP address that is passed in as a null-terminated string.
 Internally it calls `getaddrinfo()` to resolve the address into a binary form.
 It then calls `MMDB_lookup_sockaddr()` to look the address up in the database.
 If you have already resolved an address you can call `MMDB_lookup_sockaddr()` directly, rather than resolving the address twice.

     int gai_error, mmdb_error;
     MMDB_lookup_result_s result =